The Rising Tide of AI Adoption

 Q: How should companies approach AI implementation strategically?

-Nanda: Strategy is key to unlocking the potential of AI.
+A: Strategy is key to unlocking the potential of AI.
 Here are a few important steps:

 - Define the Scope Early: Instead of experimenting with isolated AI use cases, companies should develop a clear, long-term AI strategy.
 This includes defining the audience, complexity, and types of data needed to support the initiative.